 - Donate it to charity (no, this is not a tax write-off unless you itemize, but it’s still a nice way to recycle belongings).

 - Take it to work and set it on a table in a common area with a sign that explains it’s a freebie for whomever wants it.
 Some offices may frown on this practice, but others encourage it.
 Then everyone brings their used books and other useful items to give away.
 It can be a lot of fun.

 - Re-gift it to someone.
-This only works on items that actually pass for gifts – newish items you hardly ever used, or ill-chosen gifts you never touched from Secret Santas – but it can be a great way to save money on holidays and clear your clutter at the same time.
+This only works on items that actually pass for gifts – items that pass for brand new – but it can be a great way to save money on holidays and clear your clutter at the same time.